Kuwait Welcomes Gaza Ceasefire Announcement

 The Ministry also hoped that the agreement would put an end to the suffering of the Palestinians and allow humanitarian aid to be delivered to them immediately.

-The Ministry affirms the State of Kuwait's firm position in supporting the Palestinian people's right to establish their independent state with East Jerusalem as its capital, within the borders of June 4, 1967. (end)
+The Ministry affirmed the State of Kuwait's firm position in supporting the Palestinian people's right to establish their independent state with East Jerusalem as its capital, within the borders of June 4, 1967.

+The joint mediation efforts carried out by the State of Qatar, in cooperation with Egypt and the United States, succeeded in reaching an agreement between the Palestinian Islamic Resistance Movement (Hamas) and Israel for a ceasefire in the Gaza Strip and the exchange of prisoners and detainees.
+The agreement is set to take effect next Sunday.

 Legal Disclaimer: